exponential-decay/digital-preservation-use-cases/JHOVE-JPEG-HUL-At-Archives-NZ/README.md

 =====
 *2016-06-24: By Ross Spencer*

 Archives New Zealand has, at present, successfully completed four born-digital deposits.
 Because we use Ex-Libris’ Rosetta Digital
 Preservation system, part of the workflow allows us to send our digital objects via JHOVE as part of a validation step where we look for two simple words, ‘Well-formed, and valid’.

 When our files fail this test, we have to inspect the files manually and understand if we can fix them under strict pre-conditioning rules (changes must be reversibly documented), or whether we have to accept the file as not-valid and ingest as-is until we have the capacity to be able to create a second preservation master correcting the issue.

 An example of our tests failing appeared early in our second deposit with a JPEG failing in JHOVE with the following errors:

 ![jhove-messages](https://raw.githubusercontent.com/exponential-decay/digital-preservation-use-cases/master/JHOVE-JPEG-HUL-At-Archives-NZ/images/jhove-messages.png)

-At first, to see three messages like was quite overwhelming.
-Any issues that arise during a transfer that we haven’t seen before will take an undetermined amount of time to fix, and we hadn’t yet come up against this issue.
+At first, to see three messages like that, and for a single file was quite overwhelming.
+Any issues that arise during a transfer that we haven’t seen before will take an undetermined amount of time to fix, and we hadn’t yet come up against these issues.

 Opting to tackle the messages, one error at a time, we manage to fix all three with a single byte stream change, all driven by reading a JPEG specification we were able to find via the Just Solve It wiki [(1)](#1).
 The second error message described plainly